-Put simply, after tobacco is harvested, it is cured, or dried, and then aged to improve its flavor.
+Put simply, after tobacco is harvested, it is cured and dried, then aged to improve its flavor.
 There are four common methods of curing, and the method used depends on the type of tobacco and its intended use.

 Air-cured tobacco is sheltered from wind and sun in a well-ventilated chamber, where it air-dries for six to eight weeks.
 Air-cured tobacco is low in sugar, which gives the tobacco smoke a light, sweet flavor, and high in nicotine.
 Cigar tobacco and burley tobaccos are air cured.